-A. Installation of additional and/or passing lanes, including pedestrian ways and/or bikeways, within a public street or highway right-of-way existing as of the effective date of this chapter, unless such adversely impacts on-street parking capacities and patterns.

-FINDING: The proposal does not contain the installation of additional passing lanes.
-This criterion does not apply.

-B. Reconstruction or modification of public roads and highways, not including the addition of travel lanes, where no removal or displacement of buildings would occur, and/or no new land parcels result.

-FINDING: Even though the applicant is electing to pay fee-in-lieu, as this proposal is a partition that results in new land parcels, the proposal does not include the reconstruction or modification of public roads and highways where no removal or displacement of buildings would occur and/or no new land parcels result.
-This criterion does not apply.

-C. Temporary public road and highway detours that will be abandoned and restored to original condition or use at such time when no longer needed.

-FINDING: This proposal does not include public road and highway detours that will be abandoned and restored.
-This criterion does not apply.

-D. Minor betterment of existing public roads and highway related facilities such as maintenance yards, weigh stations, waysides, and, rest areas within a right-of-way existing as of the effective date of this Development Code.
-In addition, also exempt are contiguous public-owned property utilized to support the operation and maintenance of public roads and highways provided such is not located within a duly designated residential zone, or adjacent to or across the street from a lot or parcel within such a zone.
+- A. Installation of additional and/or passing lanes, including pedestrian ways and/or bikeways, within a public street or highway right-of-way existing as of the effective date of this chapter, unless such adversely impacts on-street parking capacities and patterns. - B. Reconstruction or modification of public roads and highways, not including the addition of travel lanes, where no removal or displacement of buildings would occur, and/or no new land parcels result. - C. Temporary public road and highway detours that will be abandoned and restored to original condition or use at such time when no longer needed. - D. Minor betterment of existing public roads and highway related facilities such as maintenance yards, weigh stations, waysides, and, rest areas within a right-of-way existing as of the effective date of this Development Code.
+In addition, also exempt are contiguous

-FINDING: This proposal does not include minor betterment of existing public roads and highway related facilities as described above.
-This criterion is not applicable.

-E. The construction, reconstruction, or modification of a public street or highway that is identified as a priority project in a transportation system plan (TSP) or the state transportation improvement plan (STIP) that was duly adopted on or before the effective date of this chapter.
+- public-owned property utilized to support the operation and maintenance of public roads and highways provided such is not located within a duly designated residential zone, or adjacent to or across the street from a lot or parcel within such a zone. - E. The construction, reconstruction, or modification of a public street or highway that is identified as a priority project in a transportation system plan (TSP) or the state transportation improvement plan (STIP) that was duly adopted on or before the effective date of this chapter. - F. The design, construction, operation, and maintenance of a tourist-oriented or public wayside.